mistenes/mytrip/README.md

 The server uses the `MONGODB_URI` environment variable and defaults to `mongodb://localhost:27017/mytrip`.
 When deployed, the Express server serves `index.html` at the root path so the frontend and backend can share the same host.
 A health check is available at `/health`.

+If an account with username `admin` does not exist, setting `ADMIN_PASSWORD` seeds one on startup.
+The password is hashed and the account must change its password on first login.

 ## Personal data management

 Administrators can configure which personal data fields are collected and whether they are editable.
 Use the following API endpoints: